 There are times when something goes wrong with a mortgage.
 For instance, the lender might have forgotten to fill in the legal description blank on the mortgage.
 Alternately, you and your spouse might have signed on the wrong lines.
 Technically speaking, the mortgage you signed (or forgot to sign) isn't a valid document.
 However, most courts will look at your intent and decide that it's an equitable mortgage, since calling it a mortgage would be the fair (equitable) decision based on what your intent appeared to be.
+The lender has all of the rights it would have if it were holding a legal mortgage, including the right to foreclose on the property if payments aren’t made.

 Other Equitable Mortgages